callahanp/dev0-delete-me/README.md

-Dev1py works with regular git repositories or bare git repositories with worktrees.
+devpy works with regular git repositories or bare git repositories with worktrees.

-An installation of dev1py is just a clone of its git repository, either regular or bare.
+An installation of devpy is just a clone of its git repository, either regular or bare.
-Configuration is started by executing dev1.py from the clone's worktree on any branch.
+Configuration is started by executing dev.py from the clone's worktree on any branch.

-Dev1py is used on projects.
-Dev1py is itself a project.
-Choose a directory to contain projects you will use dev1py with
+devpy is used on projects.  devpy is itself a project.
+Choose a directory to contain projects you will use devpy with

 for example /work/suites or /work/projects